Property declaration of beneficial ownership deed of trust & form 17 (HMRC)

 – Will I have to pay Stamp Duty using a deed of trust to transfer property ownership to my spouse?

-What is a Deed of trust UK?
+What is a Deed of Trust?

-A deed of trust is a legally binding document that dictates a property’s capital and revenue interests.
+A deed of trust may also be referred to as a declaration of beneficial ownership trust document.
+It is a legally binding document that dictates a property’s capital and revenue interests.
 The trust allows landlords to transfer property between spouses to save income tax.

 Where buy to let property is mortgaged, further professional advice may be necessary.
 A transfer of the beneficial interest may breach the mortgage terms with the lender.
 A transfer of an interest in land could also trigger a Stamp Duty liability if the sum outstanding is over £125,000.

-Please note that care is required with conveyance solicitors.
-They often miscalculate Stamp Duty leading to higher tax payments to HMRC necessarily.
-This is because they consider the mortgage a form of consideration and charge Stamp Duty banded rates and the 3% Stamp Duty higher rates.
 This is incorrect, as Stamp Duty banded rates only need to be charged if the mortgage is transferred.
 The 3% Stamp Duty higher rate should not be charged at all.

 What are the benefits?